 Don’t get me wrong, there are some perfectly lovely people who come down from Canada and the US to escape the cold weather.
 But sometimes they can be so exhausting!
 They burst into town with all of the energy of a Tasmanian Devil, and want to go here, go there, see this restaurant, jump in this healing mudhole, have a party for this, a party for that – hey, we’re just trying to get to the grocery store, people!

 Part of the issue of course is that there is a process to settling in as an expat.
-There is a honeymoon phase, which can be followed by varying degrees of culture shock, doubt, frustration, rage, tears, etc. – and hopefully, if you’ve made the right choice, you reach an acceptance of your new life, and embrace all of the changes, for good or for not as good, and find that you are actually happy and content with where you live.
+There is the honeymoon phase, which can then be followed by varying degrees of culture shock, doubt, frustration, rage, tears, etc. – and hopefully, if you’ve made the right choice, you reach an acceptance of your new life, and embrace all of the changes, for good or for not as good, and find that you are actually happy and content with where you live.

 I suppose we experience the same thing residents of Orlando, Florida feel when September finally comes around.
 Yes, the tourist dollars were great, yes it’s wonderful seeing people have so much fun, but oh how wonderful it is to see the beaches with just a few people, and hardly any trash!
-How nice when there are not vendors offering boat rides, lamps, tattoos, hats and sunglasses every ten steps!
+How nice when there are not vendors offering boat rides, lamps, tattoos, hammocks, lobsters, doll furniture, wicker baskets, coconut water, hats and sunglasses every ten steps!
 How quiet and peaceful at night, without the sound of dance music or bad karaoke (is there any other kind?) blasting out!

 So farewell to friends old and new, we will be struggling along through the cooler, quieter, more relaxed part of the year, and be rested and refreshed and ready for the madness to start up again next year!